Azure-Samples/azuresandbox/extras/terraform-azurerm-rg-devops/README.md

 ## Before you start

 * A suitable client environment must be configured in order to provision this configuration.
 See [Configure client environment](../../README.md/#configure-client-environment) for more information.
 * This configuration requires that a subnet be provisioned in advance on the same subscription with connectivity to your private network.
 The resource id for this subnet must be obtained in advance using the following format:

-    ```
+    ```text
     /subscriptions/SomeSubscriptionGuid
         /resourcegroups/SomeResourceGroupName
             /providers/Microsoft.Network/virtualNetworks/SomeVirtualNetworkName